Move 3 matches to make 3 squares matchstick puzzle

 This is where the key concept in matchstick puzzle solving comes in—the concept of sticks common between two adjacent unit shapes.

 In our problem the unit shape is a square.
 In another puzzle the figure could been made up of equilateral triangles.
 There can be many variations.
 But the fact remains that,

 Each common stick between two unit shapes reduces the number of sticks required to form a figure with the two shapes independent from each other—by ONE.

 The 4 common sticks in the puzzle figure reduced the requirement of 16 sticks to form 4 independent squares to $16-4=12$ sticks.

 Mark the word "independent".
 No square in a 16 stick figure of 4 independent squares would have any stick common with any other square.

-If you know this concept just skip the next section where it is explained in a bit more details.
+If you know this concept just skip the next section on details of common stick concept.